ylsdamxssjxxdd/eva/README_en.md

 <summary> Speech </summary>

-- Introduction: Using the speech function of the Windows system, the model's output text can be converted to speech and automatically played.
+- Introduction: Using the speech function of the Windows system or outetts model, the llm's output text can be converted to speech and automatically played.

-- Activation: Right-click the status area to open the expansion window, select the text2speech tab, and enable the system sound source.
+- Activation: Right-click the status area to open the expansion window, select the text2speech tab, and enable a sound source.

 </details>